jollyjerr/knowledge/math/trigonometry/complex-numbers.md

 ##### Multiplication

-To multiply two complex numbers in polar form, you pull out both `r` values, foil the parentheses, and then group together the real and imaginary parts - using the sum identites for sin and cosine to simplify.
+To multiply two complex numbers in polar form, you pull out both `r` values, foil the parentheses, and then group together the real and imaginary parts - using the sum identities for sin and cosine to simplify.

 When you find the product, it's distance from the origin is the product of the original distances: `r = r * r`, and its angle is the sum of the original angles `𝛳 = 𝛳 + 𝛳`